sc-oob/scoob/README.md

- scoobs a place to see the food u could eat
+ scoobs a place to see the food u could order. in arusha